-With the consent of the Fund, the Management Company has entrusted, under its control and responsibility, Mercier Van Lanschot with the investment management of the Sub-Funds MercLan Global Equity and MercLan Patrimonium.
+With the consent of the Fund, the Management Company has entrusted, under its control and responsibility, Mercier Van Lanschot with the investment management of two sub-funds not approved for the offer to non-qualified investors in Switzerland.

 The investment management agreement has been entered into for an unlimited period of time and may be terminated by either party via a termination notice sent to the other party providing for a notice period of three (3) months.
 The investment management agreement may also be terminated with immediate effect in certain circumstances (e.g. in the event there is a material breach of the agreement by either party not remedied within a certain delay, in the event that a party goes into liquidation or similar circumstances, for regulatory reasons or if the Management Company deems it in the interest of the Shareholders).